 Assessing whether an organization is ready involves evaluating the interactions between all related components.
 This involves the synergistic dependencies among the following tools, processes, assets, and competencies.

-The Information Technology Infrastructure Library (ITIL) lifecycle highlights the competencies, services, and functions needed to plan, design, transition, operate, and continuously improve project, product, and service delivery with an emphasis on the end user.
+The Information Technology Infrastructure Library (ITIL) lifecycle highlights the competencies, services, and functions needed to plan, design, and transition projects.
+It also covers operating and continuously improving project delivery.
+The emphasis is on the end user.
 Change management and release management are critical to ongoing management and adoption of new products and services.

-In addition to the ITIL lifecycle, the following stakeholder engagement, communication, and change management competencies are emphasized in the design, build, and implementation of a new project management office.
+The following stakeholder engagement, communication, and change management competencies are emphasized.
+This emphasis occurs alongside the ITIL lifecycle in the design, build, and implementation of a new project management office.

 - Inspirational & Effective Leadership,